anacondazz2/Lost-Dino/README.md

 ## How to Run
 1. Download [Greenfoot](https://www.greenfoot.org/download).

-2. Download the .gfar file and try to open it.
+2. Download and run the .gfar file.
-This may also download a "lost-dino" folder that contains all the files for the game.
-If opening the .gfar file fails, delete the .gfar file and open "project.greenfoot" inside this folder.

 Enjoy playing.